401(k) Audit Package Checklist for Employers

 A simple folder or binder structure usually works better than a clever one.
 Use section names that match the evidence type, not internal department jargon, and name files so a summary schedule can be matched back to source support without guesswork.
 For example, census support should sit beside the reconciliation that uses it, not in a separate HR dump.
 Payroll tie-out schedules should point clearly to the underlying registers and year-end wage support.
 If some of that support only exists in static reports, extracting payroll register data from PDF into Excel can make the review file much easier to sort, filter, and trace.

 This is also where broader financial document extraction workflows become relevant as an operational discipline.
-The goal is not to decorate the audit package with more files.
-It is to make each schedule traceable back to the original document set.
+The goal is traceability: each schedule should point back to the source document that supports it.
 When payroll and plan support arrive as PDFs, a document extraction tool can help turn them into structured spreadsheets for reconciliation work.
 Invoice Data Extraction is one example of that kind of workflow support because it can process PDF financial documents, including payroll documents, into structured Excel, CSV, or JSON output.
 The best package is the one that makes ownership, tie-outs, and exceptions obvious before the first follow-up email goes out.

 Invoice Data Extraction